stewartmatheson/projectx/README.md

 I don't know.
 Because.
 To learn C++.
 To make a fun game.
 Stop asking me so many questions.

 # Resources
  * https://gamefromscratch.com/sfml-c-tutorial-spritesheets-and-animation/

+# Next Time
+ * Render at 60fps locked and render on own thread
+ * Refactor tick and update methods